sansin5982/Statistics-with-R/chapters/T-test.md

 ### 1. Small Sample Size:

-When the sample size is small, the Central Limit Theorem does not necessarily apply, so we cannot assume that the sample mean follows a normal distribution.
+When the sample size is small, the **Central Limit Theorem** does not necessarily apply, so **we cannot assume that the sample mean follows a normal distribution**.
 The t-test helps in such cases.

 ### 2. Unknown Population Variance: